grafana/tutorials/content/tutorials/install-grafana-on-raspberry-pi.md

 In this tutorial, you'll:

-- Set up a headless Raspberry Pi using Raspbian.
+- Set up a headless Raspberry Pi using Raspberry Pi OS (previously known as Raspbian).
 - Install Grafana on your Raspberry Pi.

 {{% class "prerequisite-section" %}}